-6. Seek additional park lands within this Sub Area as it develops.
+- 6. Seek additional park lands within this Sub Area as it develops. - 7.
+The Steitz Road extension should include complete pedestrian facilities.

 Rural Trend Option

 For all lands, whether served by centralized sewer or not, maintain a maximum density of one unit per net developable acre.